 Ensure that the programs are working correctly and that the programs exactly follow the above algorithms.
 Then insert timing commands to determine the execution time for each search.
-Run the program several times so as to get a good data set that will allow you to analyze and compare the performance of the searches against each other.
+Run the program a sufficient number of times so as to get a good data set that will allow you to analyze and compare the performance of the searches against each other.

 Note that Algorithm 4 may run into issues If it does, be sure you understand these issues and describe the issues and causes in your report.
+What are the issues?
 Are the issues consistent?
 (Be sure to precisely define "consistent".)

 Extra Credit: (1) Implement the entire program in another programming language.
-Based on the performance data what conclusion(s) can you draw about the comparative speed of running programs in the different languages; (2) Run Version 2 to time it for worst case for A of sizes 1 million up to 50 million (in increments of 1 million) and draw a performance plot.
+Based on the performance data what conclusion(s) can you draw about the comparative speed of running programs in the different languages; (2) Run Version 2, timing the worst case for A starting at 4% of the size you determined for A and increasing by 4%.
+Ie. draw a performance plot.
 (3) Determine how many searches (average case) in 1 second?

 Further Extra Credit: The recursive search algorithm is tail recursive.
 None of the Java, Go or Python implement tail call optimization.
-So, first, find a procedural language that implements tail call optimization (this excludes Elixir).
+So, first, find a procedural language that implements tail call optimization (I can name at least 2 languages that do so).
 Implement recursive search in that language and explore the benefit of tail call optimization.
 For instance, does it make the speed equivalent to Algorithm 2?.
 While you are at it, merge in the ideas of sentinel linear search to recursive search.